-1. Start Your Quote:Page Overview
+1. Enter Your Zip:Page Overview

 State-issued ID cards are used as a primary proof of identity by those who do not have other means to do so.
 In most cases, citizens use their driver's license to prove who they are and how old.
 However, some people do not possess a driver's license, yet they need a valid ID―such as when they open a bank account or write a check.

 The state ID card is a great alternative.
 It has all the benefits of a driver's license, minus the driving.
-Besides the aforementioned bank dealings, having an ID will get you onto an airplane and into the hottest club in town.

 Minors who are too young to drive can also opt for an ID card.
 They can get one without parental consent unless they choose to register as an organ donor.